Things to Do at the Wizarding World of Harry Potter

 Universal Epic Universe

-Universal Orlando is on the cusp of opening their third Central Florida theme park: Universal Epic Universe.
+On May 22, 2025, Universal opened their third Orlando theme park: Universal Epic Universe.

 This brand-new immersive environment will transport guests to two unique Harry Potter eras and destinations.